Cascaded variational quantum eigensolver algorithm

-The challenge with calculating expectation values with the assistance of a quantum processing unit (QPU) is that the operators must be diagonal in the measurement basis.
-As the dimension of the representation space $\dim\mathcal F=2^Q$ increases exponentially as the system size $Q$ increases, we obviously cannot generally diagonalize $e^{-i\hat\lambda^\dagger(\boldsymbol{\theta})}\hat He^{i\hat\lambda(\boldsymbol{\theta})}$.
-Fortunately, the expectation value of an operator is a linear function, so that
+To calculate expectation values with the assistance of a QPU without having to introduce extra ancillary qubits, the operators in the expectation values must be diagonal in the measurement basis.
+The challenge is that diagonalizing the operators in Eq.\,(\ref{e.5}) analytically or numerically is generally hard as the dimension of the Fock space $\dim\mathcal F=2^Q$ increases exponentially with the system size $Q$.
+Fortunately, however, the expectation value of an operator is a linear function.
+Thus, if we consider the system of interest being a collection of interactions indexed by $\mathcal L$ and described by the Hamiltonians